 On early homesteads, rows of trees were planted and used as a windbreak and for shelter.
 Large vegetable gardens were important to provide food that could be stored or preserved for use during the months until the following summer's harvest.
 Of lesser concern were ornamental plantings near the home itself.
 However, over time, plants were brought over by settlers.
 These plants were generously shared and soon there were hardy flowering perennials and shrubs around many farm homes.
 When complete, our Heritage Garden will be a representation of plants grown by our grandparents and great-grandparents.

 The Heritage Garden is adjacent and west of the Cottage Garden.
 Volunteers (and a few grandchildren) planted the first plants on August 5, 2016 with more plants and features to be added in the next few years.
 By fall of 2017, considerable progress had been made with many of our native 'unplanned weeds' finally under control and replaced by several beautiful perennials.
-Plans for 2018 include the addition of annuals, perennials and several items that were likely to be found in homesteads back in the day.
+In spring 2018 many annuals, perennials, shrubs, vegetables and items that were likely to be found in homesteads back in the day were added to the garden.
+A special feature added in June was an antique plough.
 Be sure to come by and see what we have done!

 150th Celebration Garden